 The Community and Health Research Unit (CaHRU) is the research centre for the School of Health and Social Care, in the College of Social Science at the University of Lincoln.
-The centre is directed by Professor Niro Siriwardena and staffed by 14 core researchers including two professors (Prof Niro Siriwardena – primary/prehospital care, Prof Graham Law – medical statistics), two senior lecturers (Dr Zahid Asghar – statistics, Dr Stephanie Armstrong – qualitative), a senior research fellow (Dr Murray Smith – health economics and econometrics), research fellow (Dr Coral Sirdifield – mixed methods), two postdoctoral research associates (Dr Vanessa Botan – medical statistics, Dr Gupteswar Patel, Dr Julie Pattinson and Dr Joseph Akanuwe – qualitative methods, Dr Tom Parkhouse – mixed methods, and Dr Mehrshad Parvin Hosseini – health economics and econometrics), two research assistants (Dr Viet-Hai Phung – mixed methods, Despina Laparidou – systematic reviews and qualitative methods) a clinical database manager (Dr Elise Rowan), clinical trial coordinator (Priya Sharma) and our administrator (Sue Bowler), together with a number of visiting and international visiting fellows, associate staff and doctoral students.
+The centre is directed by Professor Niro Siriwardena and staffed by 14 core researchers including two professors (Prof Niro Siriwardena – primary/prehospital care, Prof Graham Law – medical statistics), two senior lecturers (Dr Zahid Asghar – statistics, Dr Stephanie Armstrong – qualitative), senior research fellow (Dr Murray Smith – health economics and econometrics), research fellow (Dr Coral Sirdifield – mixed methods), two postdoctoral research associates (Dr Vanessa Botan – medical statistics, Dr Gupteswar Patel, Dr Julie Pattinson and Dr Joseph Akanuwe – qualitative methods, Dr Tom Parkhouse – mixed methods, and Dr Mehrshad Parvin Hosseini – health economics and econometrics), two research assistants (Dr Viet-Hai Phung – mixed methods, Despina Laparidou – systematic reviews and qualitative methods) a clinical database manager (Dr Elise Rowan), clinical trial coordinator (Priya Sharma) and our administrator (Sue Bowler), together with a number of visiting and international visiting fellows, associate staff and doctoral students.
 We also host the Healthier Ageing Patient and Public Involvement (HAPPI) group, established in 2014 and initially funded by the East Midlands Academic Health Science Network.

 CaHRU’s mission is to enhance people’s health and well-being and reduce inequalities, addressing these two UN Sustainable Development Goals by improving the quality, performance and systems of care across the health, social and third sector care services through our world-leading interdisciplinary research with service users and health service professionals and organisations.
 We work closely with our Healthier Ageing Patient and Public Involvement (HAPPI) group which provides invaluable PPI for the development of new studies and supports existing studies.